waweruk/shawnmclean.github.io/_posts/2011-11-13-google-interview-question-get-count-of-an-element-in-a-sorted-array.md

 I created a <em>CountSorted() </em>extension method in my C# utility library that uses just this method.
 Its alittle more complex because I implemented it with <em>IComparable&lt;T&gt;. </em>I'm sure I will find use for this type of count sometime in the future as the built in one for .NET is O(N).
 All that is currently needed is for me to implement the extension on <em>IEnumerable&lt;T&gt; </em>instead of <em>IList&lt;T&gt;</em> and accept predicates as parameters.
 <h2>Codez</h2>
-The main code file could be found <a href="https://github.com/Mixmasterxp/ShawnMclean-.Net-Utility-Library/blob/master/src/ShawnMclean.Utility/Collections/Count.cs">here</a>.
-(I wouldn't use this in production code if I were you right now.)
+The main code file could be found <a href="https://github.com/shawnmclean/ShawnMclean-.Net-Utility-Library/blob/master/src/ShawnMclean.Utility/Collections/Count.cs">here</a>.

 The most optimal solution I could come up with is using a binary search to find an index of the value we are counting, then find the left edge and right edge by using modified binary searches, then minus them to get the count.